plurals/pluralize/Readme.md

 ## Why?

 This module uses a pre-defined list of rules, applied in order, to singularize or pluralize a given word.
 There are many cases where this is useful, such as any automation based on user input.
-For applications where the word(s) are known ahead of time, you can use a simple ternary (or function) which would be a much lighter alternative.
+For applications where the word(s) are known to be ahead of time, you can use a simple ternary (or function) which would be much lighter alternative.

 ## Usage